nwiizo/cargo.nvim/README.md

 In the floating window:
 - `q` or `<Esc>` - Close the window
 - `<C-c>` - Cancel the running command and close the window
+- `w` - Toggle text wrapping (useful for long error messages)

+## 🔄 Interactive Mode

+For interactive programs (e.g., those requiring user input):
+- An input field appears at the bottom of the window
+- Enter your input and press Enter to send it to the program
+- The window automatically closes after 30 seconds of inactivity (configurable)
+- The timeout prevents hanging processes and memory leaks

 ## 👥 Contributing